scamillegomez/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

-Answer: Closure is basically brackets.
+Closure is basically brackets.
 Honestly I struggle to say it is one thing, because to me, it is more like a concept to understand.
 For example, I need to understand that when I see brackets, that means something on the inside of those brackets is closed off and cannot be reached from the outside.

 2. Study the following code, then answer the questions below.